JulianCallejas/quiosco-laravel-react-backend/README.md

 This is a simple app to order food, made with Laravel and ReactJS

 To run this app, you need to install Composer for Laravel and NodeJs for React.
 This repository contains the Backend for this app.
+[Visit frontend repository](https://github.com/JulianCallejas/quiosco-laravel-react-frontend)

 ## Installation